Where We Work

 0

-Provided nearly 45,000 mothers with counseling and support on good nutrition for young children and exclusive breastfeeding.
+Provided nearly 103,000 mothers with counseling and support on good nutrition and exclusive breastfeeding for young children, and treated more than 14,000 children to prevent malnutrition.

 Office opened: 2004